 If you ask why Headless CMS is better, here are some of the benefits:

 - The API makes the content available through any channel and on any device.

 - You can write your websites or mobile applications using any programming language, with your favorite tools and your own development process.

-- You have full control over the application lifecycle without any interference of CMS code.
+- You have full control over the application lifecycle without any interference with CMS code.

 - It provides higher security and much easier scalability.

-We use the term "cloud-first" to emphasize that the CMS was built for the cloud from the very beginning.
-That's very different to traditional CMS products where the cloud was an afterthought.
+We use the term “cloud-first” to emphasize that the CMS was built for the cloud from the very beginning.
+That’s very different from traditional CMS products where the cloud was an afterthought.

 It’s fair to say that you still need to take care of your website, but that is now much easier:

 - There is no CMS code in your environment.

 - You don’t need to update your code every time there’s a new release of the CMS (provided the API is backward compatible).